 - Groups have no opinion on outside issues.
 This neutrality on all issues keeps groups from being drawn into public controversy.

 - Public relations policy is based on attracting members to the program, rather than promoting it.
-Member’s anonymity is always maintained in the public eye and in the media.
+Members’ anonymity is always maintained in the public eye and in the media.

 - Anonymity is the foundation of all the traditions.
 Groups are guided by the principles of the Steps, not by personalities.

-OA 12 Traditions
+OA Twelve Traditions

-OA’s interpretation of the Traditions is more conservative than other 12-Step programs.
+OA’s interpretation of the Traditions is more conservative than that of other Twelve-Step programs.
 For instance, AA has a more open understanding of Tradition Four, and they allow groups to use outside literature if the group agrees (called “group conscience”).
 OA adds caveats and puts its foot down when a group conscience decision is “harmful to OA as a whole.”
 The OA Trustees, who are elected and entrusted by OA fellows, are the ultimate arbiters of OA protocol.
-They are very clear they consider using non-conference approved literature and alternative Steps as harmful.
+They are very clear they consider using non-conference-approved literature and alternative Steps as harmful.
 If OA meetings do use outside literature or Steps, they risk being “delisted.”
 They can still call themselves an OA meeting, but they cannot belong to an Intergroup or have their meetings listed on official OA websites (and that’s why some of our meetings are designated “unregistered”).